dbcli/mycli/README.md

     - `SELECT * FROM <tab>` will only show table names.
     - `SELECT * FROM users WHERE <tab>` will only show column names.

+* Support for multiline queries.

+* Favorite queries.
+Save a query using `\fs alias query` and execute it with `\f alias` whenever you need.

+* Timing of sql statments and table rendering.

 * Config file is automatically created at ``~/.myclirc`` at first launch.

+* Log every query and its results to a file (disabled by default).

 * Pretty prints tabular data.

 Contributions: